 Do you know which type your garage door has?

-A torsion spring gets its name from the torque created to lift and lower the garage door, whether by hand or using a motor and garage door opener.
+A torsion spring gets its name from the torque created to lift and lower the door, whether by hand or using a motor and garage door opener.
 The spring coils around the shaft, creating tension on the cables to lift the door and releasing tension to lower the door.

 Torsion springs come in different lengths and sizes, determined by the garage door’s size and dimensions.
 Larger doors can have up to four torsion springs to bear the garage door’s weight, height, and track radius.